-Our goal at The Motley Fool is complete transparency, and that makes it especially important that you understand how we rate offers on our site, how we display those offers on our site and what it means when we partner with a product issuer.
+Our goal at The Motley Fool is complete transparency, and that makes it especially important that you understand how we feature offers on our site, how we display those offers on our site and what it means when we partner with a product issuer.

-To help with this, we provide information on our comparison pages to help you understand the important features of each product that you should take into consideration when choosing a product in that category.
+To help with this, we provide information to help you understand the important features of each product that you should take into consideration when choosing a product in that category.
 We endeavour to keep all product information on our site up to date, but issuers do change product terms (sometimes abruptly), so it’s important to confirm all terms and conditions on the issuers website at the time of your application.

 Should a product from one of our partners be a good fit for you, that’s great!
 We view that as a win-win.
-But if not, simply scroll down the page and you’ll find other top-rated products.
+But if not, simply scroll down the page and you’ll find other top featured products.
 We do not choose the products that we feature on The Motley Fool based on commercial relationships.
 Instead, we look for products that we’d feel comfortable recommending… whether or not that particular company partners with us.

 We partner with the financial companies that are behind some of the products that are listed on The Motley Fool.
-These may be credit card issuers, share-dealing platforms, banks, etc.
+These may be credit card issuers, share-dealing platforms, etc.

 We appreciate our partners because, by supporting us, they are helping The Motley Fool bring financial information and education to readers like you.
 When you see an ‘*’ on our site, that means that we partner with that company and when you click that link and sign up for a product, we may get paid for that.

 So if you find a product from one of our partners that fits your needs, you should feel free to use the link on our site.
 Not only does that help The Motley Fool (thanks!), but you can feel comfortable because these links take you directly to the issuer’s website where you can securely apply.